Why Is Iago Jealous of Othello and Cassio: Explained

 Why is Cassio Iago’s Perfect Target?

 You should know Cassio is everything Iago isn’t.
-He is young, charming, and effortlessly successful.
+He is youthful, charismatic, and fast-rising.
 He gets the promotion, the fame, the praise, and even the admiration of a beautiful girl.

 On the other hand, Iago is stuck plotting in the shadows and burning with envy.